LDPKiT: Superimposing Remote Queries for Privacy-Preserving Distillation: Related work

 \section{Related work}

-\paragraph{\textbf{Knowledge transfer techniques.}} Knowledge distillation is a knowledge transfer technique that distills a large teacher model into a smaller student model while preserving model performance~\cite{hinton2015distilling,KDsurvey,romero2015fitnets, xu2020feature, zagoruyko2016paying, tung2019similarity, Park_2019_CVPR}.
-The conventional use case is model compression, enabling the model deployment in a resource-restricted environment.
-Knowledge can be transferred in different forms, such as logits, model parameters, intermediate layers' activations or features, and their interrelationships~\cite{KDsurvey}.
-Knowledge transfer also has adversarial applications.
-A model extraction attack is an adversarial example in which the attacker reproduces a model stealthily by stealing its parameters, decision boundaries, or functionalities.
+\paragraph{\textbf{Knowledge transfer techniques.}} Knowledge distillation is a knowledge transfer technique that distills a large teacher model into a smaller student model while preserving model performance~\cite{hinton2015distilling,KDsurvey}.
+The conventional use case is model compression, enabling deployment in a resource-restricted environment.
+Knowledge can be transferred in different forms~\cite{KDsurvey}, and such techniques can also be used adversarially.
+Model extraction is an adversarial setting in which the attacker reproduces a model stealthily by stealing its parameters, decision boundaries, or functionalities.
 It demonstrates that an iterative query-based knowledge transfer process from a high-performance model can be performed via a prediction query interface~\cite{tramer2016stealing, zhangideal, hetal}.
-Model extraction can be challenging without knowledge of the victim model's training data distribution~\cite{truong2021data}, successful model extractions with partial or zero knowledge of the victim model and training data~\cite{practicalbbattack,zhangideal,truong2021data,activethief, orekondy2018knockoff} can be costly in queries and require more information than hard labels.
-Related defences~\cite{deepmarks,adi2018turning,dziedzic2022increasing,PoT} and analyses~\cite{dziedzic2022difficulty,al_me_connections} are also in active research.
-Rather than model compression or extraction, we incorporate knowledge transfer for privacy preservation in a non-adversarial manner to recover the utility loss brought by LDP.
-Therefore, regarding the accuracies, our mechanism still demonstrates the privacy-utility trade-off rather than creating a competitive surrogate model that violates cloud services' terms of use.
-We qualitatively and quantitatively demonstrate that \sys{} differs from the model extraction attack in Section~\ref{subsec:ethical_extract}.
+Model extraction can be challenging without knowledge of the victim model's training data distribution~\cite{truong2021data}.
+Successful model extractions with partial or zero knowledge of the victim model and training data~\cite{practicalbbattack,truong2021data} may require more information than hard labels.
+Related defenses~\cite{deepmarks,dziedzic2022increasing,PoT} are in active research.
+Rather than model compression or adversarial extraction for the purpose of theft, we adopt query-based knowledge transfer techniques in a non-adversarial setting to recover the utility loss introduced by LDP noise while protecting users' private data.